Iceland Aurora Chase

 When The Conditions Are Right:

-Once the conditions all line up, you will receive another email advising you that a departure is imminent, along with the dates and other pertinent info.
+Whenever the aurora, weather, and logistical conditions are lined up, you will receive an email announcing that a departure is imminent.
 Depending on the time of day and the exact forecast, this will be anywhere from around 10 to 30 hours before the flight time.

-There are an extremely limited amount of spots available per trip; spots are on a first come, first serve basis.
-Once we have the minimum amount of confirmed participants, we will all book our flights.
+There are an extremely limited number of spots available per trip; spots are on a first come, first serve basis.
+Once we have the minimum number of confirmed participants, we will all book our flights.

 It's time to go!

-Right after dinner we'll hit the road once again, on the hunt for clear skies and amazing nighttime landscapes.
-With up-to-the-minute cloud cover forecasts we head towards some spectacular locations to look for the lights.
+Soon we’re on the road once again, on the hunt for clear skies and amazing nighttime landscapes.
+With up-to-the-minute cloud cover forecasts we’ll head towards some spectacular locations to look for the lights.
 The conditions will dictate how long we're out for, but it can easily be most of the night.
 We'll move around the whole area, looking for the best displays.

-Along the way we'll see a different view of Iceland: massive mountains, snow covered beneath a sky carpeted with stars, icebergs floating eerily in the moonlit lagoon, or, if the moon cooperates, a delicate moonbow shimmering over a waterfall.
+Along the way we'll see a different view of Iceland: massive snow-covered mountains beneath a sky carpeted with stars, icebergs floating eerily in the moonlit lagoon, or, if the moon cooperates, a delicate moonbow shimmering over a waterfall.

 Finally, exhausted but exhilarated, we'll make our way back to the lodging for a few hours of much-needed shut-eye.